Localization from Infinitesimal Kinetic Grading: Finite-size Scaling, Kibble-Zurek Dynamics and Applications in Sensing

 \section{Introduction}

 Recently, there have been many efforts toward designing critical quantum sensors, a new kind of many-body quantum sensing device.
 Several of these works have recognized quantum phase transitions, such as first and second-order quantum phase transitions, and localization transitions as useful quantum resources that can be exploited for engineering the critical quantum sensors \cite{zanardi2008quantum,degen2017quantum, rams2018limits,di2023critical, mondal2024multicritical, sahoo2024enhanced,bayat20251,agarwal2025critical}.
 Estimating the strength of an unknown weak field with high precision is a formidable task.
 A recent work has proposed a weak field sensing device by employing Stark weak field inducing localization \cite{he2023stark}.
 In the critical region, the system becomes sensitive to small changes to the parameter, resulting in a divergent quantum Fisher information.
 At the critical point or transition point the fidelity susceptibility scales with system size $L$ as $L^{2/d\nu}$, where $d$ represents the spatial dimensionality of the system, and $\nu$ is the critical exponent associated with the localization length.
 The localization induced by disorder, proposed by Anderson, is a longstanding research topic in condensed-matter physics \cite{anderson1958absence}.
 Sufficiently strong disorder suppresses quantum transport, preventing its omnipresence throughout the lattice.
 Since then, numerous models have explored different ways of introducing randomness to drive the transition between extended and localized phases.
 Beyond truly random potentials, the Aubry–André model demonstrated that a quasiperiodic modulation can also induce localization through self-duality \cite{aubry1980analyticity,albert2010localization,PhysRevA.109.L030601}.
-A third prominent route is Stark localization: a uniform field applied across the lattice suppresses tunneling and leads to spatially localized single-particle states even in the absence of disorder \cite{wannier1960wave, fukuyama1973tightly,kolovsky2003bloch,kolovsky2008interplay,kolovsky2013wannier,he2023stark, pwfy-2j1v, vqnf-zd5w, PhysRevB.111.L220201, PhysRevB.111.174202, PhysRevB.111.174209}.
+A third prominent route is Stark localization: a uniform field applied across the lattice suppresses tunneling and leads to spatially localized single-particle states even in the absence of disorder \cite{wannier1960wave, fukuyama1973tightly,kolovsky2003bloch,kolovsky2008interplay,kolovsky2013wannier, pwfy-2j1v, vqnf-zd5w, PhysRevB.111.L220201, PhysRevB.111.174202, PhysRevB.111.174209}.
 Apart from that, many-body localization in the presence of interaction has attracted a lot of interest in research \cite{wu2019bath,schulz2019stark,van2019bloch,bhakuni2020drive,taylor2020experimental,wei2022static}.
 These theoretical advances have inspired diverse experimental realizations in ultracold atoms, photonic lattices, and solid-state platforms \cite{billy2008direct,roati2008anderson,deissler2010delocalization,schreiber2015observation,morong2021observation,guo2025observation}.
 However, it is possible to exploit quantum phenomena for achieving quantum-enhanced sensitivity for engineering new types of quantum sensors.